Adaptive Exploration for Latent-State Bandits: Upper Confidence Bound with Adaptive Probing

 \section{Upper Confidence Bound with Adaptive Probing}

-While probing strategies like RP-UCB and SP-UCB provide a principled approach to information gathering, every probing incurs a cost for playing suboptimal arms.
-The fixed probing schedule creates a fundamental inefficiency: the algorithm pays the same probing cost regardless of its evolving information needs.
-Early in learning, when the model is uncertain, frequent probing accelerates convergence.
-Later, when the model is confident, excessive probing wastes exploitation opportunities.
-Similarly, if prediction errors suddenly spike, which suggests state drift or model inadequacy, immediate probing would be valuable regardless of the schedule.
+Fixed-schedule probing in RP-UCB and SP-UCB collects information at predetermined times, but each probe can incur regret.
+The same interval is used early and late in learning, even though model uncertainty changes over time.
+Early in learning, frequent probing can accelerate convergence; later, when the model is more certain, excessive probing wastes exploitation rounds.
+If prediction errors spike, indicating state drift or model mismatch, probing may be useful outside the fixed schedule.

-To overcome these shortcomings, we introduce adaptive probing where the decision to probe is governed by data-driven criteria rather than a fixed schedule.
-The adaptive probing variant of RP-UCB (\Cref{alg:rp-ucb}) is AdaRP-UCB and presented in \Cref{alg:adarp-ucb}, and the analogous variant of SP-UCB (\Cref{alg:sp-ucb}) is AdaSP-UCB and shown in \Cref{alg:adasp-ucb} in the appendix.
+Adaptive probing makes the probe decision data dependent rather than periodic.
+The adaptive probing variant of RP-UCB (\Cref{alg:rp-ucb}) is AdaRP-UCB, presented in \Cref{alg:adarp-ucb}; the analogous variant of SP-UCB (\Cref{alg:sp-ucb}) is AdaSP-UCB, shown in \Cref{alg:adasp-ucb} in the appendix.